 - If you’re using an Android phone, connect it to a PC/Mac and copy any mp3 files to the phone’s Music folder.
 These should now be available in Spotify’s “local files” section.

+Well, that’s all we have here about how you can fix Spotify offline sync not working.
 Hopefully, one of these fixes will fix this pesky Spotify Offline Sync Not Working error.
 We hope this guide helped you.
+If you liked this, don’t forget to check out our other best lists and how to guides.

 Furthermore, if you have any questions or suggestions, please use the comment section below to contact us.